New Zealand Herald Extraordinary

-New Zealand Herald of Arms Extraordinary is the officer of arms responsible for the regulation of heraldry in New Zealand.
+New Zealand Herald of Arms Extraordinary is an officer of arms representing the heraldic interests of New Zealand.
 Although affiliated with the College of Arms in London, the New Zealand Herald lives and works in New Zealand, and is not a member of the College Chapter.
-The current New Zealand Herald of Arms Extraordinary is Phillip Patrick O’Shea.
+Since the New Zealand Herald was appointed, there have been questions as to his legitimacy and whether, as working under the authority of the College of Arms, he has any legal authority to regulate heraldry in New Zealand.
+The current New Zealand Herald of Arms Extraordinary is Phillip O'Shea.

 Historical background

 Consideration was given in 1975 to establishing an independent heraldic authority in New Zealand.
 In particular there were proposals for a new provincial king of arms, titled New Zealand King of Arms, to be under the Earl Marshal and Garter Principal King of Arms.
 This would have been an officer of arms in ordinary and a part of the corporation of the College of Arms.
 It was decided however to continue to use the College of Arms.

-On 6 February 1978, Phillip Patrick O'Shea was appointed as the first New Zealand Herald of Arms Extraordinary to Her Majesty Queen Elizabeth II.
+On 6 February 1978, Phillip Patrick O'Shea was appointed as the first New Zealand Herald of Arms Extraordinary to Queen Elizabeth II.
 The appointment was made by royal warrant of the Queen of New Zealand addressed to the Earl Marshal of England.
 Having been accomplished in this way, New Zealand Herald's appointment was unlike other extraordinary heralds and more akin to that of officers of arms in ordinary.
 The warrant of appointment has not been published in the New Zealand Gazette.